Code-Institute-Submissions/pub_restaurant_search/README.md

    - At the bottom of the page is a neat row of social links consisting of Facebook, Twitter, Instagram and Youtube.

 * [About](https://vladimir-cmd.github.io/pub_restaurant_search.github.io/about.html)
-   - Gallery page contains images of delicious food.
+   - About Us page contains photos of creators of the website and a small description
    - This page starts with a header.
-   - For a Desktop resolution, there are three columns.
+   - For a Desktop resolution, there are three columns with one row only.
-   - Images are a bit enlarged when you hover over it.
    - Each image has a title and a small description.
    - Newsletter subsection follows, where visitor can subscribe.
    - At the bottom of the page is a neat row of social links consisting of Facebook, Twitter, Instagram and Youtube.